 For full NPI compliance, remember that legacy identifiers, UPINs, state license IDs, rendering provider tax IDs, etc., are no longer allowed on claim submissions.
 Including identifiers can cause your claims to be delayed or even rejected.
 Please check with your vendors to ensure these are not being submitted on our electronic claims.

-Use of NPI is Now Mandatory
+Use of NPI is mandatory

 Providers are strongly encouraged to obtain an NPI if they have not already done so and to begin using their NPI on all electronically submitted claims to avoid disruption in cash flow.
 Please ensure that your practice management system or billing service has your NPI(s) implemented for use on electronic claims.

-For providers receiving the Electronic Remittance Advice (HIPAA 835 ERA), Humana is including the NPI with the ERA data once Humana has received the NPI on claims submitted.
+For providers receiving the electronic remittance advice (HIPAA 835 ERA), Humana is including the NPI with the ERA data once Humana has received the NPI on claims submitted.
 In the spirit of administrative simplification, and in conjunction with CMS recommendations, providers submitting paper claims are also encouraged to use their NPI.

-* Health Insurance Portability and Accountability Act Content Disclaimer - The information provided here is for reference use only, and does not constitute the rendering of legal, financial, or other professional advice or recommendations by Humana.
-Humana hereby makes no representation nor any warranties of any kind in connection with the information provided herein, and hereby disclaims any other expressed or implied warranties, including the implied warranties of merchantability or fitness for a particular use or purpose.
+* Health Insurance Portability and Accountability Act content disclaimer - The information provided here is for reference use only and does not constitute the rendering of legal, financial or other professional advice or recommendations by Humana.
+Humana hereby makes no representation nor any warranties of any kind in connection with the information provided herein and hereby disclaims any other expressed or implied warranties, including the implied warranties of merchantability or fitness for a particular use or purpose.
 This Web page presents information that Humana is aware of, without implying that surveys or other formal evaluations were performed to create information presented in these documents.
 Nor does the listing of an organization in these documents imply any sort of endorsement by Humana.
 Humana takes no responsibility for the products or tools offered by the organizations referenced in these documents, if any.